Al Watrous: Early life

+Watrous was born in Yonkers, New York, of Polish descent.
+He moved to Michigan at an early age.

+Professional career

-Born in Yonkers, New York, of Polish descent, Watrous moved to Michigan at an early age and played on the first two Ryder Cup teams in 1927 and 1929.
+Watrous played on the first two Ryder Cup teams in 1927 and 1929.
 Watrous was the club pro at Oakland Hills Country Club in Bloomfield Hills, Michigan, for 37 years.
 Watrous had tremendous success in Michigan events, winning the Michigan PGA Championship nine times and the Michigan Open six times.

-1926 Open Championship

 Watrous never won a major championship, but came very close in the 1926 Open Championship at Royal Lytham & St Annes Golf Club.
 Playing with Bobby Jones in the final round, and tied with him, Watrous hit the green in two shots on the difficult par-4 17th hole, with Jones in trouble after his tee shot finished in sandy dunes and tall grass far left of the fairway.
 But from this very difficult position, Jones hit one of the greatest recovery shots in golf history from 175 yards, as his ball finished on the green nearer than Watrous', who three-putted, and finished second to Jones.

-Watrous did win the PGA Seniors Championship three times after he turned 50.
+Watrous had much success as a senior.
+He won the PGA Seniors Championship three times after he turned 50.

-Legacy and death

-On June 14, 1979, Watrous was inducted into the National Polish-American Sports Hall of Fame and Museum.
-In 1982, he was inducted with the charter class at the Michigan Golf Hall of Fame.
-A collegiate golf tournament named in his honor, the Al Watrous Memorial Intercollegiate Invitational, was first played in 2009.
+Death

 Watrous died on December 3, 1983, in Royal Oak, Michigan.